igordejanovic/igordejanovic.github.io/_posts/2016-11-08-my-spacemacs-odyssey.md

 I'm a long time vim user and I just love vim modal editing approach.
 But, I always admired Emacs extensibity, introspection and self-documenting capabilities.
-Although I gave Emacs a try couple of times in the past I just couldn't get used to non-model editing and cumbersome finger-stretching keyboard bindings.
+Although I gave Emacs a try couple of times in the past I just couldn't get used to non-modal editing and cumbersome finger-stretching keyboard bindings.
 For some time I was keeping an eye on [spacemacs](http://spacemacs.org/), emacs distribution geared towards vim users.
 It looked like a perfect blend of vim and emacs so I gave it a try.